kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 Let's add a simple HTML file to make our server useful.

-Because we are sending a static file, we need to get the file from an **absolute path**.
-Create a directory called **/public** to put our html file in.

-In **/public**, create a file called index.html shown below for our server to send to clients.
+Create a file called index.html shown below for our server to send to clients.

 ```html
 <h1>